jacob-moses/jacob-moses.github.io/cv.md

 Coordinator, History of Medicine Working Group, History of Science, Harvard University\	2014–16

 ### Awards and Travel Fellowships

-6 Certificates of Distinction in Teaching, Bok Center for Teaching and Learning, Harvard University: Fall 2015, Spring 2016, Spring 2017, Fall 2018, Fall 2019

 Ashford Fellowship, Harvard University Graduate School of Arts and Sciences \	2013–20